praekelt/praekelt/docs/tools.rst

 We try and automate as much as possible, this includes our hosting environment.
 You will need to give us your SSH key so we can provision a machine for your project.
 Generally you will be given access to a machine that is to be used for QA_.
-Since our DevOps team do the production deployments, and you will get access to production error reports via Sentry_, you won't get access to production without a valid need for troubleshooting, and then it will be without sudo access.
+Since our SRE team do the production deployments, and you will get access to production error reports via Sentry_, you won't get access to production without a valid need for troubleshooting, and then it will be without sudo access.